aurora/yjs-fsharp-demo/README.md

   order, any number of times, that's sufficient for a late joiner's `Y.Doc` to converge to the same state as everyone else's - no custom sync protocol needed.
-- **Text WebSocket frames** carry small, human-readable JSON: `{"type":"presence", "id":…, "name":…, "color":…, "cursor":{"x":…,"y":…}}` or `{"type":"bye","id":…}`.
+- **Text WebSocket frames** carry small, human-readable JSON: `{"type":"presence", "id":…, "name":…, "color":…, "cursor":{"x":…,"y":…}, "editing":{"noteId":…,"field":…}}` or `{"type":"bye","id":…}`.
 These are relayed live only (never logged/replayed) - presence is ephemeral by nature, and keeping it as plain JSON (instead of squeezing it through Yjs too) makes it easy to eyeball in the debug panel.

 ## What's actually Yjs, and what isn't?